Managing the effects of myeloma

 Pain management

-Most people with myeloma experience some sort of pain before or after diagnosis.
+Most people with myeloma have some sort of pain before or after diagnosis.

-Pain is debilitating – it can affect your mental health as well as your physical health and restrict what you are able to do.
+Pain can have a massive impact on your life.
+It can affect your mental health and your body, and limit what you’re able to do.
 But you can get help to manage it.

-You should also talk to your doctor before you take over-the-counter painkillers.
-That’s because you need to know what’s safe for you, with the treatment you’re having or had in the past.
+You should also talk to your hospital team before you take over-the-counter painkillers.
+That’s because some common painkillers may not be safe for people with myeloma.

-- Nerve pain blockers – These can treat pain caused by peripheral neuropathy.
+- Nerve pain blockers – These can treat pain caused by nerve damage.

-- Bone strengthening medicines – These will help with bone pain.
+- Bone-strengthening medicines – These can help with bone pain.

 - Radiotherapy – This targets pain in a specific area of bone.

-- Surgery – This can help if the pain is caused by problems with your spine or bone fractures.
+- Surgery – This can help if the pain is caused by problems with your spine or broken bones.

 Myeloma UK has more information about pain and myeloma.